goofy-goofy/goofy-goofy.github.io/README.md

 ## What We Learned

 - Get organized on day one
-- Use tools that multiple people in the group are already familar with so they can help teach others.
+- Use tools that multiple people in the group are already familar with so they can help teach others

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to get knowledge, skills, inspiration, and creativity.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)